tfha/syntetic_rock_joint_generation_for_ml/README.md

 This preprocessing step is essential for ensuring consistent training inputs and is a prerequisite for running the training script.

-### Train and Evaluate the Model
+### Train and Evaluate the Model locally

 We have implemented both a local and an Azure ML training strategy.
 The local training strategy is implemented using the `train_eval.py` script, which allows you to train and evaluate the model on your local machine.
 The Azure ML training strategy is implemented using the `azure_submit_job.py` script, which allows you to submit a training job to Azure ML.
+Such a computer vision task is often computationally heavy, and thus it is recommended to use a GPU for training.
+The local training strategy will run on your local machine, while the Azure ML training strategy will run on a GPU in the cloud.

 ```sh
 python scripts/train_eval.py